Phillyclause89/reddit_scripts/README.md

 # reddit_scripts
  Collection of code from my adventures in [r/learnpython](https://www.reddit.com/r/learnpython/) or on python related discord channels.

+# Links
-# The following directories' code stems from the following sources
+ The following directories' code stems from the following sources:
   * [**Code_from_folks_on_discord**](https://github.com/Phillyclause89/reddit_scripts/tree/master/Code_from_folks_on_discord):
      * The code in this folder is from random conversations with folks on discord.